elchicodepython/naf-ce/README.md

 * Open /etc/naf/rules.json
 * Add inside domains:[] a domain with the following structure: {"name": "mydomain.com", ip:""}
-* It does'nt matter if we leave the IP empty at the moment
+* It doesn't matter if we leave the IP empty at the moment
 * Save the file

 ## Manual updating rules